aeiou80/3303-Elevator-Control-System/3303-Elevator-Control-System/README.txt

 Run the ElevatorSubSystem, Scheduler and FloorSubSystem class.

-If you wish to run each subsystem on a seperate machines, use custom host by typing "custom" at the Floor and Scheduler prompts.
+If you wish to run each subsystem on a separate machines, use custom host by typing "custom" at the Floor and Scheduler prompts.
 Otherwise, you may type "local" for local host.

 IP address can be found by running the FindAddress class's main method.